-The Historic Fox Theatre in Downtown Stockton is one of only two "movie palaces" in the Central Valley.
-An estimated 20,000 people attended the grand opening on October 14, 1930.
-Since then, the theatre has been used for movies and live performances.
+The Historic Fox Theatre in Downtown Stockton is one of only two movie palaces in the Central Valley.
+And well after 20,000 people attended the grand opening on October 14, 1930, the theatre continues to offer well-loved movies and live performances.

-At his request, the City Council voted to name the theatre after one of the Country's best known entertainers – Bob Hope.
+At his request, the City Council voted to name the theatre after one of the Country's most beloved entertainers – Bob Hope.

-For more information, please contact the Bob Hope (Fox) Theatre at (209) 337-HOPE, or see External Links below.
+To learen more, please contact the Bob Hope (Fox) Theatre at (209) 337-HOPE or see External Links below.

 Public Art in Stockton

 The City of Stockton's Public Art Program operates under the guidelines of the City's Public Art Master Plan.
-The plan designates art as an integral part of all public capital projects.
-The plan is funded by an allocation based on 2% of the total cost of all capital improvement projects.
+The plan is funded with a 2% of the total cost of all capital improvement projects.

-The Bob Hope Theatre in itself is a recipient of new public art.
-The sidewalk in front of the theatre has new artwork as part of the remodeling, and a floor mosaic has been placed in the rotunda inside.
+- Even the Bob Hope Theatre is a recipient of new public art.
+Check out the sidewalk in front of the theatre and a floor mosaic has placed in the inside rotunda.

 For additional information about Public Art in Stockton, please contact the Community Services Department.